Edoardo Provenzi

 Publications.

 I update my publications in my CV.
-Even if in the digital era it's not that popular to write or read books, I still love doing both things :) You can take a look at my research book about variational principles in color science here: Color Book, or you can check out my book about functional analysis for beginners here: Functional analysis Book, or again, if you can read Italian, you can find my book about the fantastic Noether's theorem here: Noether's Theorem Book.
+Even if writing and reading books isn’t that popular anymore in the digital era, I still really enjoy doing both.
+You can take a look at my research book about variational principles in color science here: Color Book, or you can check out my book about functional analysis for beginners here: Functional analysis Book, or again, if you can read Italian, you can find my book about Noether's theorem here: Noether's Theorem Book, and about Fourier's theorem here: Fourier's Theorem Book.

 Verità per Giulio Regeni.